 Highlights

-• An elegant and haunting dystopian novel about a group of individuals gathered to relearn how to navigate the world after a mysterious illness strips them of their memories Nestled in an idyllic locale beside the sea, The Center is a place of rehabilitation and rebuilding.
+• An elegant, haunting dystopian novel about individuals relearning how to navigate the world after a mysterious illness strips them of their memories Nestled in an idyllic locale beside the sea, the Center is a place of rehabilitation for those afflicted by a strange illness that has swept through the population, erasing their memories and any sense of identity.

 • About the Author: Matt Greene is a novelist and essayist.